Distance Education: State Authorization and Student Grievance Information

 In most cases, these complaint procedures require the student to exhaust all complaint avenues internal to the institution before a grievance can be filed at the State or accrediting agency level.
 Tarleton students are advised to attempt to resolve complaints with the Tarleton faculty and administration.
 For more information or questions, contact firstname.lastname@example.org.

 If you have a complaint about Tarleton State University's distance education programs, contact the appropriate authority in your state of residence.
 Below is a list of available complaint process information for all states.
 The State Higher Education Executive Officers (SHEEO) also maintains an up-to-date list of this contact information.

-You may also file a complaint with Tarleton State University's regional accrediting agency, SACS.
+You may also file a complaint with Tarleton State University's regional accrediting agency, SACSCOC.
 Complete the Commission’s Complaint Form and send two print copies to the President, Southern Association of Colleges and Schools Commission on Colleges, 1866 Southern Lane, Decatur, GA 30033-4097.

 |State||Link to Complaint Process*|

 Alaska Commission on Postsecondary Education

 Delaware Department of Education.